-Mr Dempster visited a range of farms, corporations and equity groups from around the world, proving that there is no ‘one size fits all approach’, but says planning and risk management are absolutely critical.
+James visited farms, corporations and equity groups, proving that there is no ‘one size fits all approach’, but says planning and risk management are absolutely critical.

 “It’s about covering all your bases, from inception right through to an exit strategy.
 For instance, creating multiple income streams can be very useful when it comes to succession planning, particularly as a way of avoiding the sale or splitting of farm land.
 Teaming up with other farmers to pool resources to achieve common goals is another way to improve productivity and to build the ‘empire’.
 For instance, this has been highly successful on farms I visited in New Zealand where multiple farming families have come together to achieve economies of scale and, more recently, purchase additional land.”

-For farmers looking for investors, Mr Dempster recommends connecting with farm management companies.
+If looking for investors, he recommends connecting with farm management companies.